Keelen-Fisher/CodeFellows-Lecture-Notes/README.md

-# The NEW Reding Notes
+# The NEW Reading Notes
 - Note 1
 - Note 2
 - Note 3